 Greensboro, North Carolina 27410

 Neurosurgeon Dr. Jeffrey Segal was first sued for negligence in 1996: The plaintiff who was injured (and died) was David Bedwell of Indiana.
-The case ended in 1998, whereupon an embittered Segal developed the concept of his malpractice plan Medical Justice Services, Inc.
+The case ended in 1998, whereupon an embittered Segal developed the initial concept of his malpractice plan Medical Justice Services, Inc.

 In 2001 Segal was charged a second time with negligence: This plaintiff, Mark Bachelor of Indiana, sued because post-surgical complications required two corrective surgeries.
 Immediately after, in 2002, Segal decided to “commercialize his proactive professional liability service.”